nerdoc/uberspace-tools/README.md

   * I think "Junk" is the mostly used one.
 YMMV.
   * I think Thunderbird, as open source software, deserves some respect and should be promoted.

+# Testing
+in the *tests* directory, execute `test_junk_folder_create.sh` for a simple suite testing.
+Warning: it creates the mail vuser **test** and executes some commands, e.g. sends mail to that user.
+If you don't want that, you can change the `$testuser` variable at the beginning of the test script.

+# Feedback
 Feel free to give feedback or provide pull requests.